grimmer0125/d4c-queue/README.md

 If original func is a async function, `wrap` will return `a async function` whose parameters and returned value's type (a.k.a. `Promise`) and value are same as original func.

-If original func is a normal non async function, `wrap` will return `a async function` whose parameters are the same as the original function, and returned value's promise generic type is the same as original func.
+If original func is a non-async function, `wrap` will return `a async function` whose parameters are the same as the original function, and returned value's promise generic type is the same as original func.
 Which means it becomes a awaitable async function, besides queueing.

 - apply